mpace965/degrees-of-separation/docs/project-backlog.md

 1. have the option to stop computation if they don't want to wait any longer.
 1. be entertained while I have to wait for the result.
 1. be able to read about the algorithm being used and the project in general.
+1. see how many times the algorithm has run for each site.
+1. view searches I have recently made.
+1. being able to click on recently made searches to go back to them.
+1. view what other users have been searching.
+1. be able to view friend connections on Twitter (time permitting).
+1. be able to view related actors on IMDb (time permitting).
+1. be able to view friend connections on Steam (time permitting).

 ####As a back-end developer I would like to...
 1. keep a record of people that have used the app.